mvolkmann/MyUnixEnv/notes/VSCodeNotes.md

 ## Preview Mode

-* by default, clicking a file in the Explorer panel will open it in "Preview Mode"
+* by default, clicking a file in the EXPLORER panel will open it in "Preview Mode"
 * if no edits are performed and another file is clicked, it will open in the same tab, replacing the previous file